verida/VIPs/VIPs/vip-6.md

 3. **User:** The storage node username must be given the role `${contextHash}-replicator`
 4. **Revocation:** A storage node can revoke the `${contextHash}-replicator` role to disable read/write access to databases it should no longer have replication access to

 >Note: It's not possible to use JWT token authorization for replicaters due to the way CouchDB works.
 The JWT authentication implementation in CouchDB doesn't read the `roles` property of the `user` specified in the access token.
 As such, we can't use JWT tokens and specify a `user` to manage access.
 CouchDB does support specifying a `role` in the JWT token, however it doesn't support revoking access tokens.
-As such, it will be impossible to revoke that access when a replicater needs to be removed The above approach specifies a `role` in the user and then uses normal HTTP username/password authentication (which does respect the user roles).
+As such, it will be impossible to revoke that access when a replicater needs to be removed.
+The above approach specifies a `role` in the user and then uses normal HTTP username/password authentication (which does respect the user roles).

 ## Initiating and revoking replication